bbolli/plagg/README.md

       mandatory and indicates the name of the folder within _newsdir_ where the entries get written.
 * -n: Write a file _newsdir_/`Latest.txt` that contains the new entries.
+* -o: Also generate entries older than one week.
+These are normally suppressed.
 * -v: Be verbose.
 May be repeated for additional effect.
 * -V: Display version information and exit.
 * -h: Display usage information and exit.